codacy/chart/docs/infrastructure/eks-quickstart.md

 inside the `backend/` folder and follow terraform's instructions.

-An S3 bucket with an unique name to save your state will be created.
+An S3 bucket with a unique name to save your state will be created.
 Note this bucket's name and set it on the `config.tf` file of the `main/` and `setup/` stacks where indicated.

 ### 2. `main` - create a vanilla EKS cluster

-To create a cluster, along with all the necessary network and nodes setup it requires, run:
+To create a cluster, along with all the necessary network and nodes setup it requires:

 ```bash
 terraform init && terraform apply